SeaQL/seaql.github.io/Blog/blog/2022-09-27-getting-started-with-seaography.md

 Notice we query the related rows (N+1 problem) in batch, this greatly reduce the overhead of quiring deeply nested relation.
 Seaography uses [async_graphql::dataloader](https://docs.rs/async-graphql/latest/async_graphql/dataloader/index.html) to optimize loading of N+1 problem.

 Take `film_actor` as an example, we want to fetch `film_actor` with ID `(1, 3, 2)` from the database.
 We give the ID to `DataLoader`, it has two purpose.
 It tell `DataLoader` which row to be fetched.
-And, it's a unique ID to determine who is the proper receiver of a piece of data.
+And, it's a unique ID to determine who is the caller and therefore the proper receiver of a piece of data.

 ```rust
 pub struct FilmActorFK(pub sea_orm::Value);